-- (performance measures and sustainability indicators).^[2] - b) Describe the difficulties in measuring and reporting on economic, environmental and social performance and give examples of performance measures and sustainability indicators.^[2] - Describe substantive procedures to detect potential misstatements in respect of socio-environmental matters. - d) Discuss the form and content of an independent verification statement of an integrated report.
-[2]
+- (performance measures and sustainability indicators).
+[2] - b) Describe the difficulties in measuring and reporting on economic, environmental and social performance and give examples of performance measures and sustainability indicators.^[2] - Describe substantive procedures to detect potential misstatements in respect of socio-environmental matters. - d) Discuss the form and content of an independent verification statement of an integrated report.
+[2] - 4 The audit of performance information (pre-determined objectives) in the public sector - a) Describe the audit of performance information (pre-determined objectives) and differentiate from performance auditing.
+[2] - b) Plan the audit of performance information (pre-determined objectives), and describe examination procedures to be used in the audit of this type of information.
+[3] - Discuss the audit criteria of reported performance information, namely compliance with reporting requirements, usefulness, measurability and reliability. - d) Discuss the form and content of a report on the audit of performance information.
+[2] - e) Discuss the content of an audit conclusion on an integrated report of performance against pre-determined objectives.
+[3]

-4 Auditing aspects of insolvency (and similar procedures)

-- a) Explain the meaning of, and describe the procedures involved in placing a company into voluntary of compulsory liquidation or administration. ^[2] - b) Explain the consequences of liquidation or administration for a company and its stakeholder.[2] - Advise on the differences between fraudulent and wrongful trading and the consequences for company directors.
-[2] - d) Examine the financial position of a company and determine whether it is insolvent.
-[2] - e) Identify the circumstances where administration could be adopted as an alternative to liquidation, and explain the benefits of administration compared to liquidation.
-[2] - f) Explain and apply the priority for the allocation of company assets.
-[2]